leongriner/RNAscripts/README.md

 ### pref.tmp and STpref.tmp

 These files are used to generate associative arrays by child scripts.
+The contents of the array determines how a script runs.
 You may run child scripts directly if pref.tmp or STpref.tmp is already present.
 You can manually generate the these files.
-File contents for both include:
+Example file contents for both pref.tmp and STpref.tmp:

 `[basedir]=/home/lgri018/RNAseq
 [basename_check]=y
 [threads]=5
 [memory]=5
 [paired]=y
-[cluster]=y  '
+[cluster]=y`

+Set parameters based on your preferences.

 ### basename_list.txt